LLMServe/DistServe/simdistserve/README.md

 - `Scheduler`.
 The scheduler forwards the requests to the workers, with specified arrival rate and process (e.g. Poisson, Gamma, fixed rate).
 - `Cluster`: The cluster is just a wrapper around the workers and scheduler. `DisaggCluster` and `VLLMCluster` are the available options to choose from.

+On top of the core components, we implement the embarrassingly parallel search of the optimal parallelism configuration.
+The search is done by a binary search algorithm that tries to find the optimal per GPU rate that maximizes the goodput of the workload.
+The algorithm is currently under `benchmarks` module.